chadsansing/adversary-space/gm-resources/planning/session-2.md

 Ask each PC a question from the list below to help create the character they're going to question.

 - Who were you surprised to find left behind on that station?
 What's their name?
+	- Chief engineering officer Zanso of the Ifsen Gate Station.
+	- Mercenary; Throny.
+Blackwater-like contractor for the All; did missions All regulars couldn't keep secret or accomplish.
 - What was their job in Ifsen?
+	- Chief engineering job.
+Refused to abandon everyone else.
+Had a modicum of principle.
+	- Part of a crew that worked on the clean-up of the rebels.
+On leave when the order came to ship out - drunk.
 - What was their tell?
 How did you know to pick them out from the other refugees for questioning?
+	- Really fidgety; scanned the crowd.
+	- Grabbed a cloak from another refugee and started to try and blend into the crowd.
 - How deeply involved were they with the last purge of rebels in the system?
+	- Unaware of the purge until the end, but may have intercepted some information at the gate.
+	- Intimately involved.

 The big problem is that the All tried to disappear the rebels and their leaders and then fled once they detected the genetic wasting disease.
 They did not leave a paper trail on purpose, at first, and then in their panic, second.